Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 Focus on the sounds in the language and not on the written part of it.

-Ask your teacher to spell a word only after you have acquired the sound of it.
+During your lesson, ask your teacher to spell a word only after you have acquired the sound of it.

 If you’re learning something new, don’t try to use the language you haven’t seen yet but focus on what you’ve just learned.